by Texas Homesteader ~

 Families Put Down Roots Close By

-Once older generations had their own home, often it was right there where they raised their families and went through the various life stages all in the same location.
+Once older generations acquired their own home, often it was right there where they not only raised their families but went through the various life stages all in the same location.

 It was not uncommon for many generations of the same family to live within just a few miles of each other all their lives.